bioinformed/glu-genetics/doc/modules/transform.rst

 .. module:: transform
    :synopsis: Genotype data transformations

-The :mod:`transform` module performs various transformations on genotype data files.
+The :mod:`transform` module is the primary data management component in GLU.
+It allows users to read one or more genotype data files in any supported format, apply very general data transformations, and then output a new genotype data file in any supported format.
 These transformations are extremely general and include:

-* converting between the various GLU file formats
+* converting among the various GLU file formats
-* extracting subsets of samples and/or loci
+* extracting a subset of samples and/or loci
 * renaming samples and/or loci
 * merging duplicate samples and loci
 * merging multiple input files